robotology/whole-body-estimators/devices/baseEstimatorV1/README.md

     ``` sh
     gazebo -slibgazebo_yarp_clock.so
     ```
-4. Run `yarprobotinterface` with corresponding device configuration file.
-  - To run `baseEstimatorV1`,
+4. Prior to launching the `baseEstimatorV1`, launch the `wholeBodyDynamics` device.

     ``` sh
-     YARP_CLOCK=/clock yarprobotinterface --config launch-fbe-analogsens.xml
+     YARP_CLOCK=/clock yarprobotinterface --config launch-wholebodydynamics.xml
     ```
-    This launches both the floating base estimation device and the whole body dynamics device.
 5. Reset the offset of the FT sensors.
 Open a terminal and write

    ```
    yarp rpc /wholeBodyDynamics/rpc
    >> resetOffset all
    ```
+   Note that this step can be avoided if a flag `startWithZeroFTSensorOffsets` is set to true in the `wholeBodyDynamics` configuration file (This is applicable only in the simulation.).
+6. Run `yarprobotinterface` with corresponding device configuration file.
+  - To run `baseEstimatorV1`,

+    ``` sh
+     YARP_CLOCK=/clock yarprobotinterface --config launch-fbe-analogsens.xml
+    ```
+    This launches the floating base estimation device.
-6. communicate with the `base-estimator` through RPC service calls:
+7. communicate with the `base-estimator` through RPC service calls:
    ```
    yarp rpc /base-estimator/rpc
    ```